The Book on Mediums: Second Part (Manifestations of Spirits)

 Then it goes into explaining how to deal with the intelligent manifestations ("communications").
 It is noteworthy that very little is "taught" on how to produce the spiritist phenomena, as in Kardec's view these were natural and spontaneous.
-Kardec regards as more important the correct understanding and the tight control of conditions during and after the phenomeon took place.
+Kardec regards as more important the correct understanding and the tight control of conditions during and after the phenomenon took place.
 He thought it was wiser that the would-be medium knew what to expect and how to behave before he was given any instructions on how to engage on evocation.
 There were, apparently, some cases of mania or personality disorder related to prolonged infatuation with Spiritism, which he was careful to advise how to avoid.

 Among the main advice we find: